 In recent years, however, local beneficiation has diminished.
 Smelters have closed down or reduced their operations for lack of a reliable and affordable supply of electricity.
-The production of ferrochromium within the country makes little economic sense when China (despite its lack of chromium ore) can produce ferrochromium more cheaply than South Africa, even after transport costs have been factored in.
+The production of ferrochromium within the country has been eroded by China's capacity to produce ferrochromium more cheaply than can be done here.
 South Africa's small diamond cutting and polishing industry, which cannot compete with low-cost countries such as India, has been decimated by government controls that were supposedly aimed at boosting the local industry.
-Steel production is under increasing threat from cheap Chinese imports.
+Steel production is under threat from cheap Chinese imports.
 In addition, the manufacturing sector, much of which has links to the mining sector, has been struggling to maintain its profitability in the face of high input costs, load-shedding, labour instability, currency volatility, and growing international competition.

-The Bill overlooks these practical realities.
+In demanding very much more local beneficiation of minerals, the Bill overlooks these practical realities.
 Instead, its emphasis on beneficiation can be traced back to the SIMS policy discussion document, as earlier described.
-This document warned against the mine nationalisation that many in the ANC were demanding, and urged that the government should increase its interventions in mining in various ways.
+This document warned against the mine nationalisation that some in the ANC were demanding, and urged that the government should increase its interventions in mining in various ways.
 Among other things, it recommended a renewed focus on the local beneficiation of mineral products, to be enforced by increased tariffs on mineral exports.
 This approach has a superficial economic appeal, but ignores many relevant factors.
-[Jeffery, BEE: Helping or Hurting?
-Cape Town, Tafelberg, 2014, p 253]
+[Jeffery, BEE: Helping or Hurting? p 253]

-Wrote economist Gavin Keeton wrote in Business Day in response: 'The [document] proposes a major role for the state in directing mining, as an alternative to outright nationalisation.
+Responded Gavin Keeton wrote in Business Day: 'The [document] proposes a major role for the state in directing mining, as an alternative to outright nationalisation.
 Underlying these interventions is a vision of the state using South Africa's natural resources to drive rapid minerals-intensive industrialisation.
-To achieve this, the state would limit mining exports and dictate the volume and price of local sales.'
-However, there were 'numerous flaws in this vision', including the 'false belief that lowering raw material prices would be enough to achieve international competitiveness [when] mineral and metals inputs were...only a small part of overall production costs and were less important than other factors such as transport and energy costs, and the costs of capital and labour'.
+To achieve this, the state will limit mining exports and dictate the volume and price of local sales.'
+However, there are 'numerous flaws in this vision', including the 'false belief that lowering raw material prices will be enough to achieve international competitiveness [when] mineral and metals inputs are...only a small part of overall production costs and are less important than other factors such as transport and energy costs, and the costs of capital and labour'.
 Hence, however welcome the document's rejection of mine nationalisation might be, the alternative policies it prescribed could 'prove equally unworkable and potentially economically destructive,' he cautioned.
 [Business Day 27 Feb 2012]

 These warnings were ignored when the Bill was being piloted through Parliament in 2013 and 2014.
 Instead, the then mining minister, Susan Shabangu, frequently stressed that the government had earmarked beneficiation as a growth engine for the economy and a source of new jobs.
-But this ignores the National Development Plan (NDP) and its blunt warning that the conditions for successful beneficiation do not currently exist within South Africa.
+But this decision ignores the National Development Plan (NDP) and its blunt warning that the conditions for successful beneficiation do not currently exist within South Africa.
 [Jeffery, BEE: Helping or Hurting? p256]